sthumma/sequelize-history/README.md

 # sequelize-history
 > Creates a revision history for instances of a given Sequelize model.

-This module will setup automatic revision tracking for any [Sequelize](https://github.com/sequelize/sequelize) model.
+This module will set up automatic revision tracking for any [Sequelize](https://github.com/sequelize/sequelize) model.
 This is effectively a re-write of [`sequelize-temporal`](https://github.com/bonaval/sequelize-temporal), which deserves any and all due credit.
 More specifically...